Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 Inside the `increase` function, call `setCount` with the new value to update the state.
 For example, `setCount(count + 1)` increments the count by one.
 This triggers React to re-render the component and update the UI accordingly.

 When the app loads, `useState` sets the initial value of `count`.
 When the user clicks the plus button, the `increase` function calls `setCount` to update the state, causing the UI to reflect the new count value.

+### Challenge: Adding a Decrease Button

+Create another button with a minus sign.
+When clicked, it should decrease the count by one.
+Implement a `decrease` function that calls `setCount(count - 1)` and assign it to the button's `onClick` handler.

+Now, pressing the plus button increases the count, and pressing the minus button decreases it.
+This demonstrates the power of the `useState` hook for managing interactive state in React components.